E-RayZer: Self-supervised 3D Reconstruction as Spatial Visual Pre-training: Approach

 These parameters include the distance along the ray $d_i \in \mathbb{R}$, orientation represented as a quaternion $\mathbf{q}_i \in \mathbb{R}^4$, spherical harmonic coefficients $\mathbf{C}_i \in \mathbb{R}^{(d_{\text{SH}} + 1)^2 \times 3}$, scale $\mathbf{s}_i \in \mathbb{R}^3$, and opacity $\alpha_i \in \mathbb{R}$.
 The predicted 3D Gaussians collectively represent the scene geometry.

-We then use \ours{}'s self-predicted target views cameras, denoted as $\mathcal{C}_{\text{tgt}} = \{\, (\mathbf{K}, \mathbf{T}_i) \mid i \in \mathcal{I}_{\text{tgt}} \,\}$, to render the 3D Gaussians $\mathcal{G}_{\text{ref}}$ and get prediction of target views, as:
+We then use \ours{}'s self-predicted target views cameras, denoted as $\mathcal{C}_{\text{tgt}} = \{\, (\mathbf{K}, \mathbf{T}_i) \mid i \in \mathcal{I}_{\text{tgt}} \,\}$, to render the 3D Gaussians $\mathcal{G}$ and get prediction of target views, as:

-where $\pi$ denotes the differentiable rendering equation of 3D Gaussians.
+where $\pi$ denotes the differentiable rendering operations of 3D Gaussians.
 Note that we modify gsplat~\cite{ye2025gsplat} to support gradient back-propagation to camera intrinsics $\textbf{K}$.
 Compared with RayZer, this design improves both \textit{rendering efficiency} and \textit{3D-awareness} by removing the need to learn a transformer-based renderer.
-Finally, we apply photometric loss on render target views as Eq.~\ref{eq:loss_render}.
+Finally, we apply photometric loss on the rendered target views as Eq.~\ref{eq:loss_render}.

 \textbf{Avoiding Undesirable View Interpolation.} As discussed in Sec.~\ref{sec:preliminaries}, RayZer tends to learn undesirable frame interpolation cues as shortcut solutions.
 We identify a main cause as its use of \textit{image index embeddings} to associate image tokens with corresponding camera tokens for camera estimation, which provides a strong cue for learning interpolation.